hrmnjt/sttp/content/shards/2024-12-02-harlequin-query.md

 +++
-title = "reading files with duckdb and harlequin" slug = "readdatawithharlequin" date = 2024-12-02 description = "(extended) swiss army knife to read data"
+title = "reading files in style with duckdb and harlequin" slug = "readdatawithharlequin" date = 2024-12-02 description = "(extended) swiss army knife to read data"